Results for NJS Law Ltd:

 If this article sounds very positive about the firm, that's because we've come to that conclusion about them.
 But our opinions are not bought and no firm gets to tell us what to write.
 Around 90% of the articles on this site are about firm's who are not current advertisers or paying us anything.
 So when we write something positive, we're just being positive.

 A quick note on navigation.
 The main branding is NJS Law with the official website matching at www.njslaw.co.uk The site is https secure for submitting your contact details via the online form.
 Currently www.njslaw.com takes you to a US firm and other variants such as www.njslegal.co.uk/.com are different firms too.
 However, alternate searches such as 'njs legal' all brought up the correct firm for us.
-Please note that Google has been making changes to local/review searches lately, so you may need to put the full name of a firm AND it's city in order to get the correct reviews to come up - i.e. 'njs law in blackburn'.
+Please note that Google has been making changes to local/review searches lately, so you may need to put the full name of a firm AND it's city in order to get the correct reviews to come up - i.e. 'njs law in macclesfield'.

 Keeping such things in mind is always important no matter which firm you use.
 Always focus when doing things online, especially when it involves large sums of money being transferred back and forth.
 At the moment there don't seem to be many scams involving the case types NJS focus on (e.g. compensation claims).
 The majority of scammers seem to target property firms at the moment where thousands of people have handed their entire house deposit over to fraudsters sometimes just because of an official-looking email that told them the bank details have changed.
 It's not clear why so many are falling for this.
 If any of us received an email saying tens of thousands of pounds of ours suddenly needed to be sent to a totally different bank account, we'd pick up the phone and call the firm to check.
 So even if your solicitor is totally modern and videochats you about the Whatsapp messages you've been sending ... that doesn't mean to let your guard down about security.